 Means any vehicle can stop there as long as it is loading or unloading goods and is not left unattended for more than five minutes or time that is specified on the signage.

-Emerson Street from the top of Herschell Street to Clive Square East is a 10 minutes (P10) Loading Zone for any vehicle.
+Emerson Street from the top of Herschell Street to Clive Square East is a 10-minute (P10) Loading Zone for any vehicle.

 Drivers are responsible for any fines they incur, whether they are driving their own car or someone else's.
 If you receive a ticket for a Stationary Vehicle Offence that someone else committed while using your car, the Council can redirect the ticket to them if you provide in writing their full name, current address of the driver, date of birth and the parking ticket number.